>TOPICS

 Studies with John Dewey

 In 1907 Ambedkar matriculated as the only untouchable in the Elphinstone High School.
 There he met his long-time supporter, the progressive Maharaja of Baroda.
 Beyond that, this Mentor later enabled him to study with John Dewey at Columbia University in New York.
-In his groundbreaking paper, Castes in India: Their Mechanism, Genesis and Development Ambedkar argued, that caste can neither be compared with race nor with class.
+In his groundbreaking paper, Castes in India: Their Mechanism, Genesis and Development Ambedkar argued that caste can neither be compared with race nor with class.
 Rather it is a separate and self-contained social category.

 Subsequently, after a short stay in India, he studied economics and law in London.
-Thereafter, he returned to India where he wanted to work off his scholarship as a civil servant for the Maharaja of Baroda.
+He returned to India where he wanted to work off his scholarship as a civil servant for the Maharaja of Baroda.
 However, regardless of his high degree in education abroad, he could not find a room because he was an Avarna and therefore untouchable.
 Finally, he went to Bombay, where he taught as a professor at Sydenham College.

 India Depressed Classes Conference

-The real violence was the denial of entitlement: to land, to wealth, to knowledge, to equal opportunity. […] In rural areas, the threat of actual violence sometimes paled before the specter of the ’social boycott‘ that orthodox Hindus would proclaim against any Untouchable who dared to defy the system.
+The real violence was the denial of entitlement: to land, to wealth, to knowledge, to equal opportunity. […] In rural areas, the threat of actual violence sometimes paled before the specter of the social boycott that orthodox Hindus would proclaim against any Untouchable who dared to defy the system.
 13

 Untouchability